Dasha Kovalova: PWBA Tour titles

+Additional accolades

+On March 15, 2026, Kovalova and partner Ashley Denard broke the women's scratch doubles record in the Michigan State USBC Tournament with a 1521.
+Kovalova rolled a 779 series for three games while Denard rolled 742.
+The previous record of 1506 was held by Kovalova and Robin Orlikowski.

 Personal

 Dasha Kovalova now lives in Muskegon, Michigan with her parents.
 Her parents were in the US for a bowling tournament when the Russian invasion of Ukraine began in February, 2022.
 Having gained temporary protection status as refugees, the Kovalovas were embraced by Dasha's sponsor, Brunswick, who offered a monetary gift and a job for Sergii.

-In October of 2025, Dasha officially became a US citizen.
+In October 2025, Dasha officially became a US citizen.

 Kovalova enjoys video games, reading, drawing, hiking and going to the gym.
 She lists bowling Hall of Famers Liz Johnson and Kelly Kulick as her inspirations.